rafael-verginelli/simple-crud/README.md

 - [ ] Add Unit Tests (in progress)
 - [ ] Extract all values from build.gradle files to libs.versions.toml
 - [ ] Add Lint
-- [ ] Add GitHub Actions for running unit tests when PRs are created
+- [x] Add GitHub Actions for running unit tests when PRs are created
+- [ ] Fix issue where keyboard instances stack when focusing on the different Text Inputs on :create module